 Guests are ushered into escape vehicles piloted by reprogrammed droids.
 Through a series of encounters with First Order stormtroopers, First Order vehicles, and Supreme Leader Kylo Ren himself, the guests are finally rescued and transported to a safe haven.
 The frantic pace and back-and-forth movement of the guests’ escape vehicles are achieved through the trackless technology, and near the breathtaking end of the escape sequence, guests even endure a short fall to escape the grasp of the First Order.

-Would you believe Mickey has never had a ride attraction of his own until now?
+Would you believe Mickey Mouse has never had a ride attraction of his own until now?
 Guests in this attraction board a train for a ride around Runnamuck Park as guests of Mickey and Minnie.
 Goofy is the conductor, and as you might expect, things don’t exactly go smoothly.
 Goofy accidentally hits a switch that breaks up the train cars.
 Guests enjoy a chaotic journey aboard the runaway train that travels through a carnival, twister, waterfall, big city and factory with the trackless train cars splitting apart and reconnecting along the way.

 Guests even stop for a short dance at Daisy’s studio.
 This is a joy ride not to be missed, and the quick pace of events is possible thanks to trackless technology.

 Enchanted Tale of Beauty and the Beast – Tokyo Disneyland (September 2020)

 Concept descriptions of this upcoming attraction describe guests boarding enchanted trackless serving cups and saucers that dance in rhythm to the film’s well-known music and follow Belle on a romantic musical adventure inside the enchanted Castle where she dances her way into the heart of the Beast, just in time to break the fateful spell.
 This attraction promises to be a celebration of the positive spirit Belle brings to this enchanted castle.